VISITING CURATOR PROGRAM

 Initiated in Fall 2003, the Nesnadny + Schwartz Visiting Curator Program brings distinguished curators to Cleveland to conduct one-on-one studio visits with local artists as well as deliver a public lecture.
 The program provides artists with professional exposure and critical feedback from accomplished art world professionals.

 Lauf will choose four regional artists for individual studio visits between April 4 and 6, 2016.
 All applicants will be invited to a reception with Lauf preceding her public lecture at MOCA Cleveland on Tuesday, April 5, 2016.

 How to Apply

 Applicants must live in the Cuyahoga County or one of its six contiguous counties (Lorain, Medina, Summit, Portage, Geauga, and Lake).
 Applicants whose studios are more than 20 miles from MOCA Cleveland may be asked to present their work in a space provided at the Museum.
 All practicing artists are eligible to apply, as well as students in any year of MFA studies.
 Artists who were selected for a studio visit with the last Visiting Curator, Adam Lerner, are ineligible to apply for a visit with Lauf, but may re-apply for studio visits with future Visiting Curators.
 Applications must be submitted online.
 All materials must be compiled into a single PDF document, not to exceed 5MB.
 This PDF must be titled “artist last name_artist first name_NSVC Fall 2016”.
 Applications must include the following images and written information.

 - Up to ten (10) images, captioned with title, date, medium and dimensions

 - One-page Artist Statement

 - Up-to-date curriculum vitae, with current contact information including address, phone, and email

-Applications for a studio visit with Cornelia Lauf will be accepted from January 29–March 21, 2016.
-Successful applicants will be notified by March 28, 2016.
+Applications for a studio visit with Amanda Hunt are being accepted until November 4, 2016.
+All applicants will be notified by March 28, 2016 of their status.

 PAST VISITING CURATORS